oozsoy/oozsoy.github.io/_posts/2024-07-02-RN_Options.md

 title: Risk-neutral valuation
 date: 2024-07-02 15:00:00 -500
 categories: [Finance]
-tags: [risk neutrality, options, ito calculus, binomial trees]     # TAG names should always be lowercase
+tags: [risk neutral pricing, options, martingale, binomial trees]     # TAG names should always be lowercase
 description: I discuss an essential method called risk-neutral pricing method that is commonly utilized to price any European contingent claim, i.e. any contract whose pay-off is determined at the expiry.
 math: true
 ---